The Flowers of Romance (album): Music and lyrics

-Regarding "Francis Massacre", Lydon commented: "For me the song just sums up the way I felt when I was in [ Mountjoy Prison in October 1980] – grating noises, 'Aaargh, let me out!'"
+Regarding "Francis Massacre", Lydon commented: "For me the song just sums up the way I felt when I was in [Mountjoy Prison] – grating noises, 'Aaargh, let me out!'"

 Release

 The Flowers of Romance was released on 10 April 1981 by record label Virgin.
-Andy Kellman of AllMusic wrote, "Stark and minimal are taken to daring lengths, so it's no surprise that Virgin initially balked at issuing the heavily percussive record."
+Andy Kellman of AllMusic wrote of the album's release: "Stark and minimal are taken to daring lengths, so it's no surprise that Virgin initially balked at issuing the heavily percussive record."

 "Flowers of Romance", was released as the album's sole single in March 1981, reaching number 24 in the UK Singles Chart.
 This featured a different mix from the album version.
 According to producer Launay, he went back to the studio "a month later with Keith and John to remix the song [...] for single release, which is a much better mix."
 The 12-inch version of the single included an instrumental version of the lead track and "Home Is Where the Heart Is", originally played on the Metal Box tour, an out-take recorded prior to bassist Jah Wobble’s departure from PIL.

 Reception

 Record Mirror critic Mike Nicholls praised The Flowers of Romance as a work of "worthwhile experimentalism from the forefront of the anti-rockist avant-garde".
 Steve Taylor of Smash Hits commented that the album implores listeners "to abandon all expectations of hearing something that even resembles the last PiL record", concluding: "Enjoyable is hardly the right word.
 More like provocative."
 NME named it the 15th best album of 1981.

 Reviewing the album in 2003, Chris Smith of Stylus Magazine described The Flowers of Romance as "a dark, spartan affair, one that is decidedly not for all tastes [...]
 But, twenty-two years later, there's nothing quite like it.
 It may not offer the kinetic glamour of Remain in Light or the gleeful spazziness of the Contortions, but I believe this to be one of the most interesting records produced in the fallout of punk."
-Aaron Hemphill of Liars fame wrote an article for The Guardian on the album, calling it "a forgotten classic" and an inspiration behind Liars' change of sound.

-Kurt Cobain cited the album as one of his favourites, including it at number 42 on a handwritten list of his 50 favorite albums of all time.
-In an interview with Spin in 1993, he comments that the music on it is "totally uncompromising... but it works somehow".
+The album was one of Kurt Cobain's favourites, and was included at number 42 on a handwritten list of his 50 favorite albums of all time.
+In an interview with Spin in 1993, he commented that the music on it is "totally uncompromising... but it works somehow".
+Melvins drummer Dale Crover has cited Flowers of Romance as an influence on the band and on himself as a solo artist, noting in particular PiL's use of drum loops as influential.

+Aaron Hemphill of Liars wrote an article on the album for The Guardian in 2008, calling it "a forgotten classic" and an influence on Liars' music.